 Articles Featuring Dr. Daniel Hoffman

-Electrical stimulation of various nerves in the leg can help ease symptoms of overactive bladder.
+Electrical stimulation of the sacral nerve can help ease symptoms of overactive bladder.
 This article covers evaluation of a patient for electric neurostimulation, considerations for device selection, and possible complications.

 Thank you for listening!
 If you have a question for Dr. Daniel Hoffman about a topic discussed on the BackTable Urology Podcast, you can get in touch with this form.
 Please note that our contributors are not able to respond to every inquiry.